Cindy Gatziolis 312.744.0573

 Michigan Avenue Ice Skating Rink Offers Free Admission

 The McCormick Tribune Ice Rink in Millennium Park will open on Friday, November 16, 2012 and will remain open through mid-March 2013, weather permitting.
 For the last 11 years, the rink has drawn more than 100,000 skaters annually and is free and open to the public.
-The rink, located on Michigan Avenue between Washington and Madison Streets, will still offer skate rental for only $10.
+The rink, located on Michigan Avenue between Washington and Madison Streets.

 The rink will operate under the following hours: